lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 ---
-## Why the basics are important to know
+## Why are the basics important to know?

 ```yaml
 type: "FullSlide"